tidyverse/dbplyr/tests/testthat/_snaps/translate-sql-conditional.md

     Output
       <error/rlang_error>
       Error in `case_match()`:
-      ! `.x` must be a variable, not a a number.
+      ! `.x` must be a variable or function call, not a number.